 SEMNE Event Recap: Using Marketing to Enhance Your Search Traffic

 Last night’s Search Marketing New England (SEMNE) Event in Trumbull Connecticut was a complete success for myself and four others from ADP and BZ Results.
-You wouldn’t think that piling people into a car for two hours would be fun – but it was a great break for a team that has been hard at work for a quite a while now.
-Before I get too far, if you need more background on the event please read my preview post…
+You wouldn’t think that piling people into a car for two hours would be fun – but it was a great break for a team that has been hard at … Read more

 Tonight’s SEMNE Event in Trumbull Connecticut